greenelab/connectivity-search-manuscript/manuscript.md

 Previous work has demonstrated that supervised machine learning methods applied to such networks can identify drug repurposing opportunities.
 However, a training set of known relationships does not exist for many types of node pairs, even when it would be useful to examine how nodes of those types are meaningfully connected.
-For example, users may be curious not only how metformin is related to breast cancer, but also how a given gene might be involved in insomnia.
+For example, users may be curious about not only how metformin is related to breast cancer but also how a given gene might be involved in insomnia.

 **Findings**